 Skins are the randonnée skier's primary ascension tools.
 They are adhesive-backed pieces of fabric with tiny "hairs" pointing rearward; when affixed to the bottom of your skis and held in place by both their own glue and mechanical means, they allow skis to slide forward freely without slipping backward on hills.

-Skins are available in synthetic (nylon), mohair (from Angora goats, not "mo's") and a combination of the two materials.
-Generally nylon is slightly more durable and gives better grip in wet snow, while mohair is known to give better glide and is preferred by racers.
+Skins are available in synthetic (nylon), mohair (from the hair of Angora goats) and a combination of the two materials called "Mix."
+Generally nylon is more durable and gives better grip in wet snow, while mohair is known to give better glide and is preferred by racers.
 A mixed skin combining both - usually 60/40 or 70/30 mohair to nylon) is often the best choice for general ski touring.
 Skin material also comes in various weights, with the thicker fabrics generally weighing more and taking up more pack space but also giving longer wear.
-The depth of the plush (fibers on the fuzzy side of the skin) affects grip and glide, with longer fibers having the edge in grip and shorter being superior for glide.
+The depth and angle of the plush (fibers on the fuzzy side of the skin) affects grip and glide, with longer fibers having the edge in grip and shorter being superior for glide.